Together, we fundraise to provide comfort, care and dignity to patients and families at a most vulnerable time.

 Although Together for Hospice, The National Hospice Movement is a new name and entity, our 26 Hospice and Specialist Palliative care members have been working together to fundraise for hospice services in Ireland for a long time.

-You may be familiar with the National fundraising campaigns Hospice Sunflower Days, and Hospice Coffee Morning together with Bewley’s which our members have been running in local communities for almost 30 years.
+You may be familiar with the National fundraising campaigns Hospice Sunflower Days, and Bewley’s Big Coffee Morning Social for Hospice which our members have been running in local communities for almost 30 years.

 A nominated Governance Group oversees the activities of Together for Hospice and provides strategic direction in light of the values that underpin the movement.
 The Governance Group consists of nominated representatives from Hospice and Specialist Palliative Home Care services and associated fundraising supporters.